surniaulula/wpsso-wc-metadata/readme.txt

 The product metadata fields are integrated seamlessly in the WooCommerce product editing page, for both simple products and product variations.

-**Product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are searchable from the front-end and the WooCommerce Products admin page.**
+**Product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are also searchable from the front-end and the WooCommerce Products admin page.**

 <h3>Can You Add More Product Metadata Fields?</h3>